quic/aimet/Docs/user_guide/quantization_sim.rst

     - Often it can be beneficial to first apply :ref:`post-training quantization<ug-post-training-quantization>` (Cross layer equalization (CLE) and bias correction) before applying QAT.
 This is especially beneficial if there is large drop in INT8 performance compared to the FP32 baseline.
 * Hyper-parameters:
     - Number of epochs: 15-20 epochs are generally sufficient for convergence
-    - Learning rate: Comparable (or one order higher) to FP32 model’s final learning rate at convergence.
+    - Learning rate: Comparable (or one order higher) to FP32 model's final learning rate at convergence.
 Results in AIMET are with learning of the order 1e-6.
     - Learning rate schedule: Divide learning rate by 10 every 5-10 epochs